-During the year ended December 31, 2022, and thereafter until the date of this AIF, the Company issued no purchase warrants.
+During the year ended December 31, 2023, the Company issued no purchase warrants.

-DIRECTORS AND EXECUTIVE OFFICERS
+11. DIRECTORS AND EXECUTIVE OFFICERS

 The names, positions or offices held with the Company, municipality of residence, and principal occupation within the past five (5) years of the directors and executive officers of the Company as at the date of this AIF are set out below.